Quantum-Accelerators/quacc/docs/start/demo.md

 Read through the [User Guide](../user/basics.md) to learn more about using quacc!
 And of course, feel free to explore the calculations you just ran in the Covalent UI.

 ![Covalent UI](../images/start/ui.jpg)

-!!!
-Hint

-    Don't want to use Covalent?
-No problem!
-Quacc supports a [variety of workflow managers](../user/wflow_overview.md) (or none at all!).